bekk/bekk-christmas/post/react/suspense-part-2.md

 ## Why do we need Suspense?

-1. Faster loading time:
+1. Faster loading time: (pågående)
-2. Perceived performance
+2. Perceived performance -- more controll of what the users see in the loading state (suspenseList?)
-3. Race conditions??
-4. Flexibility, and developer experience
+3. Flexibility, and developer experience

 When we create an application, we strive for fast loading times and a UI the users can interact with as soon as possible.
 We can often accomplish this in today apps, but can we do even better?